justinmayer/virtualfish/docs/plugins.rst

 .......................

 -  ``VIRTUALFISH_ACTIVATION_FILE`` (default: ``.venv``) - the name of
-   the file virtualfish will use for the auto-activation feature.
-Earlier versions of virtualfish used ``.vfenv``.
+   the file VirtualFish will use for the auto-activation feature.
+Earlier versions of VirtualFish used ``.vfenv``.

 State Variables
 ...............